frictionlessdata/frictionless-py/docs/guides/extracting-data.md

  {'id': 5, 'name': 'Rome'}]
 ```

-The package by itself doesn't provide any read functions directly because that is a role of its resources.
-So everything written above for the Resource class can be used within a package.
+The package by itself doesn't provide any read functions directly because it's just a contrainer.
+You can select a pacakge's resource and use the Resource API from above for data reading.

 ## Header Class